 I prefer using contouring and highlighting powders.
 These have a more matte finish, work better on oilier skins and tend to stay put and wear longer than most creams.

-2. Consider Your Skin Tone
+2. Consider Your Skin Tone when Highlighting and contouring

 The Beauty community really needs to stop going too dark or too light with the contouring.
 It’s pretty common to see people using contouring products that are way too dark or using too light or even white concealers to highlight.